 Most Profitable Crop That’s Legal

 West Coast farmers are planting truffle orchards with fervor.
 And California winery operators seeking to diversify have also jumped on the truffle bandwagon in a big way in recent years.
 Climate requirements are similar for grapes and truffles, so their move is an easy one.
 Compared to grapes, a truffle orchard can produce up to 10 times the revenue per acre while the startup cost is about the same as grapes.
-But maintenance and labor for truffles are significantly lower and truffle orchards last longer, producing for 40-80 years, An Orchard for Producing Truffleswhile grapes get replanted every 15 to 20 years.
+But maintenance and labor for truffles are significantly lower and truffle orchards last longer, producing for 40-80 years, while grapes get replanted every 15 to 20 years.
 Because an orchard can produce $30,000 to $40,000 in profit per year, some have called truffles the most profitable legal crop in the world.
 They may be right.

 It’s not only winery owners that are getting into the truffle business.
 The North Carolina tobacco farmers have taken notice and have planted a few hundred acres of truffle orchards as well.
 There are over 80 truffle orchards in the state with more in the planning stages.
 Because wine can’t be shipped to many states and tobacco use is on the wane, the planting is receiving accolades from many.